EricTay1997/ML-Review/README.md

     * Gaussian Mixtures and EM
     * Gaussian Process
     * Causal Inference
-  * Modern ML (Note that the delineation is not super clear here and this separation is purely made for organizational purposes)
+  * DL (Note that the delineation is not super clear here and this separation is purely made for organizational purposes)
     * Basics
       * PyTorch
       * Activation Functions